 The technician will instruct you on how to remove all of the equipment yourself, for when you wake up the next morning.
-The equipment then needs to be returned (along with the patient feedback form) by approximately 10am the next morning (unless negotiated otherwise) to the same rooms where you had the set up, in SA Heart.
+The equipment then needs to be returned (along with the patient feedback form) by approximately 10 am the next morning (unless negotiated otherwise) to the same location, 1138a South Road, Clovelly Park, SA 5042.